Courses

 Monday 16:30-18:30

-The topic of the seminar is Algorithms for Constrained Resource Allocation.
+The topic of the seminar is Algorithms for Sustainable Resource Allocation.

 Prerequisites: Theory of Computation (236343)